-We have an exclusive channel collaboration arrangement with Intrexon Corporation (Intrexon) that provides for the worldwide exclusive use of Intrexon's proprietary synthetic biology technology platform for the development and commercialization of allogeneic genetically modified chondrocyte cell therapeutics for the treatment or repair of damaged articular hyaline cartilage in humans.
+We have an Exclusive Channel Collaboration Agreement (the ECC) with Intrexon Corporation (Intrexon) that provides for the worldwide exclusive use of Intrexon's proprietary synthetic biology technology platform for the development and commercialization of allogeneic genetically modified chondrocyte cell therapeutics for the treatment or repair of damaged articular hyaline cartilage in humans.
 Such technologies have a limited history of use in the design and development of human therapeutic product candidates and may therefore involve unanticipated risks or delays.
 We cannot assure that any product candidates developed from this collaboration will result in nonclinical results sufficient to warrant the expense of clinical testing in human clinical trials.